senerne/ProbabilityandStatisticsinGeomaticsEngineeringWithPython/README.md

 ## 📌 Conclusion
 This assignment demonstrates the application of probability theory in **Geomatics Engineering**, leveraging **Python for statistical analysis and visualization**.
 The provided scripts allow for a structured approach to handling probability distributions and their real-world applications.

-Feel free to explore the code and documentation, and contact me if you have any questions! 🚀